JasonWu1211/Predciting-Apple-Stock-Price-Using-R/README.md

 ![Forecast](/image/Screen%20Shot%202018-07-19%20at%203.35.14%20PM.png)

-* ARMA(0,0) - EGARCH(1,1) model with t-distribution: Most adequate for forecasting the mean and volatility of the Apple stock return
+* ARMA(0,0) - EGARCH(1,1) model with t-distribution: most adequate for forecasting the mean and volatility of the Apple stock return
 * Captured the asymmetric volatility behavior of Apple stock return
 * Negative shock have larger impact on the Apple stock return volatility than positive shock